smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 [Back to Top](#top)

 ## K<a name="K"></a>
-* **K-Nearest Neighbor**<a name="KNN"></a>: KNN is essentially a classification technique that finds the ($K$) data points in the training data which are most similar to an unseen data point, and takes majority vote to make classifications.
+* **K-Nearest Neighbor**<a name="KNN"></a>: KNN is essentially a classification technique that finds the ($K$) data points in the training data which are most similar to an unseen data point, and takes a majority vote to make classifications.
 KNN is a non-parametric method which means that it does not make any assumptions on the underlying data distribution.
-Performance of KNN methods depend on the data representation and the definition of closeness/similarity.
+Performance of KNN methods depends on the data representation and the definition of closeness/similarity.
   * Useful links: [Video explanation by Trevor Hastie](https://www.youtube.com/watch?v=vVj2itVNku4) \| [Blog post on Medium](https://medium.com/@adi.bronshtein/a-quick-introduction-to-k-nearest-neighbors-algorithm-62214cea29c7)
 * **Kullback–Leibler Divergence**<a name="KLD"></a>: Kullback–Leibler divergence is a measure of how one probability distribution is different from a second, reference probability distribution.
-A familiar use case for this is when we replace observed data or a complex distributions with a simpler approximating distribution, we can use KL Divergence to measure just how much information we lose when we choose an approximation.
+A familiar use case for this is when we replace observed data or complex distributions with a simpler approximating distribution, we can use KL Divergence to measure just how much information we lose when we choose an approximation.
   * Useful links: [Blog post on countbayesie](https://www.countbayesie.com/blog/2017/5/9/kullback-leibler-divergence-explained) \| [Blog post on towardsdatascience](https://towardsdatascience.com/demystifying-kl-divergence-7ebe4317ee68)

 [Back to Top](#top)

 ## L<a name="L"></a>
 * **Linear Regression**<a name="LiR"></a>: Linear regression models linear relationship between a scalar dependent variable (usually called target) and several independent variables (usually called predictors).
 It can be used for forecasting outcomes once the model parameters are learned using supervision from a relevant dataset.
-Additionally, the learned model parameters can also be used to explain the strength of the relationship between the target and the predictors (procedure known as linear regression analysis).
+Additionally, the learned model parameters can also be used to explain the strength of the relationship between the target and the predictors (a procedure known as linear regression analysis).
 The model parameters are usually learned by minimizing mean squared error.
   * Useful links: [Video playlist from Stanford](https://www.youtube.com/playlist?list=PL5-da3qGB5IBSSCPANhTgrw82ws7w_or9) \| [Blog post on towardsdatascience](https://towardsdatascience.com/linear-regression-detailed-view-ea73175f6e86)
 * **Logistic Regression**<a name="LoR"></a>: Logistic regression models the probability of a certain binary outcome given some predictor variables which influence the outcome.
 It uses a linear function on predictor variables like linear regression but then transforms it into a probability using the logistic function $\left( \sigma(z) = \frac{1}{1 + e^{-z}} \right)$.
 The model parameters are usually learned by maximizing likelihood of observed data.
   * Also see: [Maximum Likelihood Estimation](#MLE)